WernherVonData/repo-cloner/README.md

 - `repo-cloner --repo-file <*.yml>` - will clone repositories to directory of running this command.
 Currently the .yml configuration file should contain only list of git repo URL's to clone.

+Project was tested only on Linux, I cannot guarantee that it'll work correctly on other system.

 ## Licensing, Authors, and Acknowledgements <a name="licensing"></a>

 This package is released under MIT license.
 Please report any feedback to me if this package was useful to You.